soumitradev/BruhOS/README.md

 I'm using the [limine bootloader](https://github.com/limine-bootloader/limine) with the stivale protocol.

-Since this repo uses an older version of Limine as a submodule, you will have to clone this repo recursively using:
+Since this repo uses Limine as a submodule, you will have to clone this repo recursively using:
 ```
 git clone --recursive https://github.com/soumitradev/BruhOS.git
 ```